Sasyktumoo/Login_Flask_Webiste/README.md

 # Login_Flask_Webiste
-a website that you can sing in
+a website that you can sing in, add notes and delete notes after login, created using FLASK for back-end and HTML5 for front-end

 run pip install flask
     pip install flask_login